Kondiki Project – Tanzania 31/12/1018

 This project has been in our focus for 10 yrs now and with MFAT (Ministry of Foreign Affairs & Trade) approval they have given us an extension for six months (June 2019) to tidy up a few loose ends.

-Milk was being delivered to the co-op in Dulux paint tins, detergent containers and the like, so through Rotary ,we delivered to the co-op 190 stainless steel milk cans of 5 & 10 ltr sizing.
+Milk was being delivered to the co-op in Dulux paint tins, detergent containers and the like, so through Rotary, we delivered to the co-op 190 stainless steel milk cans of 5 & 10 ltr sizing.

-In 2014 we had a call for assistance for good quality friesian cows and further upgrade and repairs to the small milk factory built by the church and support from a Lutheran Parish in Keil Germany in 2005.
+In 2014 we had a call for assistance for good quality Friesian cows and further upgrade and repairs to the small milk factory built by the church and support from a Lutheran Parish in Keil Germany in 2005.

-Agreement has been reached with the Lutheran Church re percentage ownership of land and building and the associated plant inside funded by NZ and others to the farming community.
+An agreement has been reached with the Lutheran Church re percentage ownership of land and building and the associated plant inside funded by NZ and others to the farming community.

 The Bill Gates Foundation and Land’O ‘Lakes in America are supporting farmers (at a reduced price) in genetic improvement of the milking cows.
 Some of that support is coming from NZ animal genetics.

-Todate Rotary and partners have funded NZD1.1m into this project to support and improve the well being of this community in Tanzania – Rotary International are using the template developed here for future aid programmes around the world.
-Rod Finch – a Rotarian and Food Technologist from Christchurch in a recent email after spending a month at Kondiki “fine tuning the plant” said “ We have almost achieved our goal of moving farmers and the community off the poverty line”
+To date Rotary and partners have funded NZD1.1m into this project to support and improve the well being of this community in Tanzania – Rotary International is using the template developed here for future aid programmes around the world.
+Rod Finch – a Rotarian and Food Technologist from Christchurch in a recent email after spending a month at Kondiki “fine-tuning the plant” said

 This is my last call for funds as we wind down and set up the locals to manage it themselves –